intermine/internships/index.md

 layout: home
 ---

-Welcome to the InterMine GSoC 2018 homepage!
+Welcome to the InterMine GSoC homepage!

 ## Students

 We're excited that you're interested in GSoC with InterMine!
 Feel free to browse our [project ideas list](project-ideas/2018/) and please review the [InterMine application guidelines](guidance/students-applying/).
-If you're interested in a project, please email _both_ mentors listed for the project.
+If you're interested in a project, please email _all_ mentors listed for the project.
 We'll be happy to discuss the projects in more detail.

 For GSoC applications, your proposal is more important than making PRs or prototypes.
 However - if you'd like to start contributing to InterMine, you're welcome to do this anytime, not just GSoC!